Discover and Declare Majors

-ISU offers nearly 275 academic programs providing students many opportunities to discover.
-Successful students spend time exploring options that reflect their special interests, goals, and aspirations.
+Successful students spend time exploring programs that reflect their strengths, special interests, goals, and aspirations.

 Selecting a Major

-Many students need time to select a major that best fits their goals as they transition into college.
-Students may also change their minds about the major they are pursuing and change to a new one before graduating.
+Students may also change their minds about their major as they transition into college and declare a new major before graduating.
 Taking the necessary time with information-gathering and decision-making processes before formally declaring a major is time well spent.

-Students who are undecided about a major should take a variety of courses that seem interesting to them.
-There are many options that satisfy General Education Requirements that can assist students in selecting a suitable major.
+Students should take a variety of courses that seem interesting to them.
+There are many options that satisfy the General Education Requirements that will help when the time comes to choose a major.

-- Exploration: Explore values, strengths, skills, dislikes, likes, and challenges.
+- Explore your values, strengths, skills, dislikes, likes, and challenges.